-Partner Initiation of Partnership Activity Results Kampot PMU Activity Results Support to VHVs- VHV's are trained in malaria management and are now able to provide health education to villagers (3-4 sessions per month).
-Distribution of LLINs and hammock nets- in previous programs, one to two nets were distributed per family.
-Now, in malaria endemic areas, one net is given per person.
-No research to date has been conducted on the number of families utilizing their bed nets, but observations have been made that since the onset of the LCD shows, families have properly and consistently been sleeping under their nets.
-Previous to this program families were using the nets for other purposes such as hanging the nets but not sleeping under them, now fully covering their bodies by the nets.
-LCD shows- previously malaria incidence was stagnant, even though activities were occurring.
-PFD's innovative LCD video show demonstrates to villagers the reality of the malaria situation.
-This method has never been used before but is promising for the education of villagers.
-With the onset of LCD shows, villagers displaying knowledge on malaria has increased from approximately 10% to over 50%.
-Continued LCD shows in the future will foster this downward trend of reducing the incidences of malaria.
-Mobile and Migrant Worker programming- since 2002, malaria cases have decreased from around 2,000 per year to fewer than 1,000.
-Specifically, Stung Keo commune is a highly endemic area and since 2010-2011, initiation of PFD programming, this region has seen a decrease in cases. ■ Experienced excellent collaboration with PFD- this continued collaboration is believed to have led to a sharp decrease in cases by 2013.
-The PMU Kampot indicated that previous partnerships were not as smooth as the current partnership with PFD. ■ Decrease in malaria related mortality in 1997 there were approximately 50 malaria deaths per year; in 2011 there were three.
+Partner Initiation of Partnership this region has seen a decrease in cases.
+Experienced excellent collaboration with PFD- this continued collaboration is believed to have led to a sharp decrease in cases by 2013.
+The PMU Kampot indicated that previous partnerships were not as smooth as the current partnership with PFD.
+Decrease in malaria related mortality in 1997 there were approximately 50 malaria deaths per year; in 2011 there were three.
 The mortality rate fluctuated between 1997 and 2008, when number of malaria deaths dropped to five per year.
 Now, with the support of VHVs, LCD shows, and other educational and behavior change communication activities, this rate has continued to decrease to two per year.

-Partner Initiation of Partnership Activity Results

-Snuol and 2013 Surveillance and Operational Research: Under the RAI Project which started in October 2014, is implemented through a partnership between Partners for Development (PFD) carrying out community level interventions and trainings; the LSHTM - Tracking Resistance to Artemisinin Collaboration (TRAC) team conducting operational research and analysis; and Institute Pasteur Cambodia (IPC) laboratory testing blood samples for artemisinin resistant P.f parasite malaria.
-5-M approach allows the program to reach out and focus on 1.Migrant and Mobile Populations; 2.
-Monotherapy; 3.
-Monitoring and surveillance; 4.
+Snuol and 2013 Surveillance and Operational Research: Under the RAI Project which started in October 2014, is implemented through a partnership between Partners for Development (PFD) carrying out community level interventions and trainings; the LSHTM - Tracking Resistance to Artemisinin Collaboration (TRAC) team conducting operational research and analysis; and Institute

+45 | P a g e SUMMARY REPORT: PFD/GFATM 2004-2017

+Hygiene and Tropical Medicine (LSHTM) Monitoring and surveillance; 4.
 Malaria Posts; 5.
 Malaria Parasite.
 Early Warning System established in Snuol and Ksim HC, Kratie Provincial hospital and Snul RH in collaborate with CNM, IPC and LSHTM, which overall contributes to the strengthening of MIS, in line with the national strategy and objectives.

-Khsim HCs,

-Kratie PH,

-London

-School of

-Hygiene

-and

-Tropical

-Medicine

-(LSHTM)

-P 38 - 50 5.7 APPENDIX SEVEN:
+CNM, IPC and health centers and endemic villages in 8 provinces 2015 Behavior Change Communication: BCC approaches and tools have been updated and rolled-out for implementation in the selected target provinces.
+Community Mobilization: a method to encourage people in the endemic areas to prevent themselves through sleeping under the treated net and seek treatment at VMW and Health Center when they got fever.

+5.7 Appendix Seven: